Omihi School General Information

 Emergency procedures are practiced each term.
 Should you be in the school at such a time, please follow instructions from the staff and comply with the relevant procedural practice.
 The assembly point is on the court.

 You can download an enrolment form from our website or pick one up from the office.
 Then either drop it back to the office or email it to email@example.com.

 We recommend children have at least 2 pre-school visits before they start school.
-Every child is different, so we make sure they have enough visits to they feel comfortable and confident before they start.
-This can be organised with Jo, our junior school teacher and are on Monday, Tuesday or Wednesdays.
+Every child is different, so we make sure they have enough visits so they feel comfortable and confident before they start.
+This can be organised with Jennie, our junior school teacher and are on Monday, Tuesday, Wednesday or Thursday.
 You need to arrive at school with your child at 8.45am and can spend time with them in their classroom.
 Some children are comfortable for parents to leave straight away, but it is a good time for you to see how the classroom runs and ask any questions.
 Children can wear the school uniform or their own clothes.

 Moving from Another School

 If your child is moving from another school, they can begin with us on a mutually agreed date, made at the time of enrolment.